-- 4. If the boiler is not to be handed over immediately, close the boiler gas service cock and switch off the electrical supply. - 5.
+- 1. Raise the control panel and secure in position with the screws provided. - 2.
+If the boiler is to be left in service with the User, set the controls, clock (if fitted, see User's Operating manual) and room thermostat (if fitted) to the User's requirements. - 3.
+If the boiler is not to be handed over immediately, close the boiler gas service cock and switch off the electrical supply. - 4.
 If there is any possibility of the boiler being left during frost conditions, then the boiler and system should be drained (refer to section 8.2).
-It is recommended that a label is attached to the boiler drawing attention to the fact that the system has been drained. - 6.
+It is recommended that a label is attached to the boiler drawing attention to the fact that the system has been drained. - 5.
 Complete the details of the installation on the back page of this manual and the Benchmark log book.